Surgery and non-surgical treatments for patellar instability

 Doctors have put a lot of emphasis on medial patellofemoral ligament (MPFL) reconstruction for the treatment of recurrent patellar dislocations/subluxations.
 Numerous techniques have been reported; however, there is no consensus regarding optimal reconstruction and in one paper a total of 164 complications occurred in 26% of patients.
-Side effects included patellar fracture, failures, and clinical instability on postoperative examination, loss of knee flexion, wound complications, and pain.3
+Side effects included patellar fracture, failures, and clinical instability on postoperative examination, loss of knee flexion, wound complications, and pain.(4)

 Athletes with pain often feel there is no other choice but surgical procedures, even drastic ones.
 A good example of drastic surgery is the recommendation to surgically remove the patella in order to remove the pain.
 This sometimes does relieve the pain, but at a significant cost to the body.
 The strength to extend the knee is reduced by about 30 percent, and the force exerted in the knee is increased.

 There are a host of other risks associated with surgery.
 The patient must realize that with each procedure and each shaving or cutting of tissue, NSAID (non-steroidal anti-inflammatory drug) prescription, or cortisone shot, the odds of developing long-term arthritis are greatly increased.
 The key to keeping the knee strong is to stimulate the area to heal, not to cover up the pain with a cortisone shot or NSAID.
 Even worse is to eliminate the painful area by shaving or cutting.
 This just delays the pain for a few years until the remaining tissue becomes degenerated.
 The best approach for the athlete is to stimulate the area to heal.
-The best way to do that is with Prolotherapy, Platelet Rich Plasma Therapy and Stem Cell Therapy.

 Prolotherapy Treatment for Patellofemoral Pain Syndrome